Do you feel like you have no motivation for anything?

 So why is that not applied in everyday life?
 Why do we continue to look to see what others are doing?
 Or worse try to be like someone.

 HOW TO FIX IT: Be real with how you feel and try to change the thought.
 You need to disregard what others are doing, not doing or achieving.
-True motivation comes from overcoming your limitation and surpassing YOUR goals so you can have the best life.
+True motivation comes from overcoming your limitations and surpassing YOUR goals so you can have the best life.
 You should not be in competition with anyone but yourself.
 Focus on you.
 Easier said than done, right?
 Just work on it!

 “Give approval, comfort or encouragement to”